 While the vineyards within the village of Barbaresco itself are often the first ones that wine enthusiasts get to know – e.g. Montestefano, Asili and Rabaja - arguably the greatest Barbaresco cru is actually in Neive; that is the famed Santo Stefano di Neive by Bruno Giacosa located within the Albesani cru.
 The other famed cru of Neive is Serraboella, the jewel of which is the Sori Paitin cru.
 Neive Barbareschi are typically more powerful than those of the other villages of Barbaesco.
 In fact, Luca Pasquero-Elia from Paitin describes the Serraboella & Sori Paitin wines as being very similar to the wines of the Montestefano cru in Barbaresco – a cru known for being among the most “Barolo-like”.

 The Paitin winery, owned by the Pasquero-Elia family, was established in 1796 when Benedetto Elia purchased the farmhouse, wine cellar and surrounding vineyards from Luigi Pelissero.
 Benedetto’s son Giuseppe acquired the underground cellar and extended their vineyard holdings to the current 17 hectares.
 In 1893, the first Barbaresco Sori Paitin was produced and in 1898 the winery began exporting the wine commercially.
 The next important phase of the winery was in 1965 when Secondo Pasquero-Elia built a new wine cellar at the property and did a thorough replanting of the vineyards by massale selection.
-Secondo is still involved with day-to-day operations of the winery, though it is his sons, Giovanni and Silvano who are currently running the winery along with Giovanni’s son Luca.
+Secondo Pasquero-Elia, sadely passed away in 2020 but his sons, Giovanni and Silvano are currently running the winery along with Giovanni’s son Luca.

 The soil at Serraboella is a calcareous white clay with sandstone.
 Serraboella is a particularly steep hill facing south-southwest at 280 to 320 meters in elevation.
 From it, the Pasquero-Elia family produces three Barbaresco – a Serraboella bottling from the larger part of their Serraboella parcel, a Sori Paitin bottling from the most sun-exposed parcel (Sori in Piemontese means the spot of the hill most exposed to sun – where the snow melts first) and an old vine Riserva from the same parcel only in the best vintages.
 They make a delicious Nebbiolo d’Alba from a vineyard at a house they own just outside of Alba and a fresh, elegant Langhe Nebbbiolo from the lesser exposed sites and younger vines on the Serraboella hill.
 There is also a great, nuanced Barbera sourced from the eastern part of the Serraboella cru – the Barbera d’Alba “Serra” bottling.